serpi90/hadoop-installer/README.md

 Run with `java -jar HadoopInstaller.jar [-log:<level>] [-deploy]`

  - -deploy indicates that the software bundles should be uploaded and uncompressed. (else only the configuration files are uploaded)
- - -log:<level> indicates the level of logging to use. (in the current version, this functionality is disabled and loglevel ALL, will be restored in the future).
+ - -log:<level> indicates the level of logging to use.
    - Where level is any of: all,off,trace,debug,info,warn,error,fatal.
 Defaults to *info*.

 ### Set Up ###